Ana-Alice-Honorio/Ana-Alice-Honorio/README.md

 You can call me Alice.

-I worked from Jan/2020 to Aug/2022 as a tech recruiter and migrated to the development area.
-Today I work with Javascript stacks and strengthening my knowledge in the Infra/DevOps area.
+My role from January 2020 to August 2022 was as a Tech Recruiter, but later I migrated to the development area.
+Currently, I work with JavaScript stacks and I am improving my knowledge in Infrastructure and DevOps.
 ##

 **Languages**